By Janice Hardy, @Janice_Hardy

 (More on mentally preparing for revisions)

 On the flip side, if the story is boring you, that could also indicate the story is, well, boring.
-Be objective and determine if this feeling is new after those countless re-reads, or if that scene has always felt blah.
-Be especially wary of scenes you tend to skip over during revisions because you feel they're good enough and just don't want to deal with them anymore.
+Be objective and determine if this feeling is due to those countless re-reads, or if that scene has always felt blah.
+Be especially wary of scenes you tend to skip over during revisions because you feel they're good enough and don't want to deal with them anymore.
 If you're skimming just to get through it, you might want to reconsider if that scene is working.

 (More on trusting your writer's instincts)